 About Children’s International Pediatrics in Baton Rouge, LA

 We are more than just a pediatric clinic; we are a family committed to providing our patients with the best pediatric care available.
-At Children’s International (Baton Rouge East), we have both the children’s and their parent’s best interests at heart, our office provides a relaxing atmosphere with state-of-the-art equipment and facilities.
+At Children’s International Pediatrics in Baton Rouge (East), we have both the children’s and their parent’s best interests at heart.
 Our pediatricians promote physical and emotional well-being through comprehensive and personalized medical care and maintain an active role in each of the communities we serve.
 Call anytime during clinic hours to schedule an appointment with a pediatrician or nurse practitioner.

 Family-Centered Pediatric Clinics